How to make Crème Brûlée: Low Carb & Keto

 Cool the Creme Brulees on a wire rack, then transfer them to the fridge.

-These Homemade Creme brulees are best served cold like traditional creme brulees.
-But they are still delicious when left out at room temperature for 20 minutes.
+These Homemade Creme brulees are best served cold, like traditional creme brulees.
+However, they are still delicious when left out at room temperature for 20 minutes.

 Storage: Transfer the chilled creme brulee (with or without the caramelized surface) into a covered container and refrigerate for 4-5 days.

-Freeze: Bake the custard base as directed in the ramekins, then when they are chilled, place them in an airtight freezable container, covered for up to one month.
+Freeze: Bake the custard base as directed in the ramekins.
+When they are chilled, place them in an airtight, freezable container, covered, for up to one month.

 Thaw: Remove the creme brulees from the freezer, refrigerate them overnight, and then caramelize them when you want to enjoy them.